Question: How do I pick a sunscreen that will not pill under makeup or trigger more breakouts?

 Safety boundary

-Rico can help you understand product fit, but it does not diagnose acne, allergies, contact dermatitis, or skin disease.
+Rico can help you understand Skin Fit, but it does not diagnose acne, allergies, contact dermatitis, or skin disease.
 If sunscreen causes persistent burning, rash, swelling, or worsening acne, stop using the product and ask a licensed clinician what to do next.

 Better-fit swap path